AdobeDocs/marketo.it-IT/help/marketo/product-docs/additional-apps/seo/reports/seo-use-the-keyword-trends-report.md

    ![](assets/image2014-9-18-14-3a12-3a18.png)

-1. Fai clic su **Tendenze di classificazione delle parole chiave**.
+1. Fai clic su **Tendenze della classificazione delle parole chiave**.

    ![](assets/image2014-9-18-14-3a13-3a14.png)